 BV is not a sexually transmitted infection, but sexual activity (especially with new or multiple partners), douching, and other disruptions to vaginal pH are the strongest risk factors.
 Per CDC STI Treatment Guidelines and ACOG practice bulletins, BV with classic Amsel criteria (thin homogeneous discharge, pH greater than 4.5, fishy odor with KOH, clue cells) can be treated empirically based on symptoms and history when in-person microscopy isn't available.

-Adults 18+ qualify for async bacterial vaginosis treatment with the classic symptomatic BV pattern — thin grayish discharge and a fishy odor, often worse after sex — and no pregnancy, recurrent BV (three or more episodes per year), pelvic pain with fever, or concerning STI-type symptoms that need in-person testing.
+Adults 18-64 qualify for online bacterial vaginosis treatment with the classic symptomatic BV pattern — thin grayish discharge and a fishy odor, often worse after sex — and no pregnancy, recurrent BV (three or more episodes per year), pelvic pain with fever, or concerning STI-type symptoms that need in-person testing.
 Typical symptoms include:

 You qualify for a Bidwell telehealth BV visit if you are: